MrMicrowaveOven/AlgorithmsCurriculum/README.md

 * [Format your résumé][resume]
 * [Clean up your Github][github]
 * [Get a simple portfolio site up][portfolio]
-     * Just do the content for now.
+     * Just put up the content for now.
 We'll do styling tomorrow.
 * [Polish your personal pitch][personal-pitch]
 * [Write your cover letter][cover-letter]